 Britain brings in emergency measures to prop up rail network

-Britain said it was taking emergency measures to help its rail network survive a 70% drop in passenger numbers as coronavirus forces people to work from home and not travel.
+Britain said on Monday it was taking emergency measures to help its rail network survive a 70% drop in passenger numbers as coronavirus stops many people from traveling.

-Britain said on Monday it was temporarily suspending rail franchise agreements and would instead pay train companies a small fee to keep operating some services.

-Separately, UK-based transport companies Go-Ahead, FirstGroup and Stagecoach said that they could not forecast their profits this year as people stopped travelling on trains and buses.
+The Department for Transport said it was temporarily suspending rail franchise contracts for at least six months, taking on all the cost and revenue risk itself, and instead of paying train companies a small fee to keep operating some services.
+Separately on Monday, UK-based transport companies Go-Ahead, FirstGroup and Stagecoach said that they could not forecast their profits this year as people stopped traveling on trains and buses.

+The measures mean Britain's trains will keep running a reduced service, helping key workers get to work during the crisis, and minimizing disruption to the economy.
+The government warned that if it had not stepped in there would have been severe consequences.

+"Allowing operators to enter insolvency would cause significantly more disruption to passengers and higher costs to the taxpayer," the DfT's statement said on Monday.
+Britain had already said last week that its rail network would run fewer trains during the crisis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)